 Fernando Alonso hoping to rediscover winning touch after joining Aston Martin

-The Spaniard last won a race at the 2013 Spanish Grand Prix
+The 41-year-old two-time world champion last won a race at the 2013 Spanish Grand Prix

 Fernando Alonso said his intention is to win again in Formula One after completing a shock move to Aston Martin.